 Belgium’s original CSRD timeline mirrors the EU directive’s phased approach.
 Each wave is defined by entity size and public-interest status.

 Wave 1 (FY 2024, reports published 2025): Large Belgian public-interest entities already subject to the NFRD.
-This means large companies with securities listed on an EU regulated market, credit institutions, and insurance companies with more than 500 employees.
+This covers listed companies, credit institutions, insurance companies, and other PIEs with more than 500 employees.
 These entities have been reporting since January 2025.

 Wave 2 (FY 2025, reports published 2026): Other large Belgian undertakings meeting at least two of the following criteria (on an individual or consolidated basis): 250+ employees, €25M+ balance sheet total, €50M+ annual turnover.